Timo Wess

 Timo Wess (born 2 July 1982) is a field hockey player from Germany, who was a member of the men's national team that won the bronze medal at the 2004 Summer Olympics in Athens, Greece, and gold at the 2008 and 2012 Summer Olympics.
 He was born in Moers, North Rhine-Westphalia.

-The defender, who played for German club Crefelder HTC, made his international senior debut for the national team on 26 February 2001 in a friendly against India in Mumbai.
-As of 18 December 2005 Wess has earned 137 caps for his native country, in which he scored 13 goals.
+The defender, who played for German club Crefelder HTC, made his international senior debut for the national team on February 26, 2001 in a friendly against India in Mumbai.
+As of December 18, 2005, Wess earned 137 caps for his native country, in which he scored 13 goals.
 Previously he played for HTC Uhlenhorst Mülheim.
 Since the Athens Olympics he was the captain of the Men's National Team.
 At the end of his international career, he had earned 252 caps.